RuslanChernysh/kryvyi-rih-s5p-coverage-aware-workflow/data/tables/README.md

 # Publication data tables

-This directory contains the tabular data products used to support the analyses, quality-control assessment, figures, and reported results of the Kryvyi Rih Sentinel-5P study for 2019–2024.
+This directory contains the principal tabular data products used to support the analyses, quality-control assessment, and reported results of the Kryvyi Rih Sentinel-5P study for 2019–2024.

 The files are direct publication-run outputs or derived reporting tables associated with the archived scientific workflow.